DREDGE-Mods/.github/profile/README.md

 ## Community

-- The [Branch Watcher](https://github.com/DREDGE-Mods/DredgeBranchWatcher) monitors the branches for DREDGE on Steam and reports any updates to the modding community Discord.
+- The [branch watcher](https://github.com/DREDGE-Mods/DredgeBranchWatcher) monitors the branches for DREDGE on Steam and reports any updates to the modding community Discord.

 ## Winch Mod Loader